sourcemeta/learnjsonschema.com/content/2020-12/validation/maxLength.markdown

 {{<common-pitfall>}} Be careful when making use of this keyword to inadvertently assert on the byte length of JSON strings before inserting them into byte-sensitive destinations like fixed-size buffers.
-Always assume that the byte length of a JSON string can be up to 4x the number of logical characters.{{</common-pitfall>}}
+Always assume that the byte length of a JSON string can arbitrary larger that the number of logical characters.{{</common-pitfall>}}

 {{<constraint-warning `string`>}}